 Strathlomond is a detached three-bay two-storey house with attic, built around 1870, situated on the east side of Crevenagh Road on an elevated site within mature gardens.

-The building is rectangular in plan with a two-storey canted bay to the north and a projecting bay to the west, together with a two-storey flat-roofed extension to the south.
-The roof is pitched natural slate with terracotta ridge tiles; the flat roof to the centre contains a pitched glazed rooflight.
-Decorative carved timber bargeboards, plain to the rear, sit above corbelled red brick chimneys with yellow brick detailing and clay pots.
+The building is rectangular in plan with a two-storey canted bay to the north and a projecting bay to the west, together with a two-storey flat-roofed extension to the south added around 1990 to reflect the style of the original house.
+The pitched roof is covered in natural slate with terracotta ridge tiles; the flat roof to the centre contains a pitched glazed rooflight that allows light into the deep plan.
+The roof is finished with decorative carved timber bargeboards (plain to the rear) and corbelled red brick chimneys with yellow brick detailing and clay pots.

-The walls are English garden wall bonded red brick with sandstone quoins over a sandstone plinth, with a decorative string course at first floor level.
-Windows throughout are timber-framed, with 2/2 (horizontal panes) sliding sashes at ground floor and segmental-arched-headed windows at first floor; all feature brick voussoirs with carved keyblock detail and shared sandstone sills.
-Rainwater goods are cast iron.
+The walls are constructed in English garden wall bonded red brick with sandstone quoins over a sandstone plinth, and are enriched by a decorative string course at first floor level—detailing typical of the late Victorian era.
+Windows are timber-framed with square heads and 2/2 sliding sashes at ground floor level and segmental-arched heads at first floor; all feature brick voussoirs with carved keyblock detail and shared sandstone sills.
+A small 1/1 sliding sash window with timber casement variant is present at attic level.

 The principal elevation faces north.
-The gabled left bay contains fretted bargeboards with two windows at ground and first floor and a single attic window.
-The central bay contains the main entrance: timber panelled double-leaf doors accessed by stone steps, surmounted by a segmental-arched-headed fanlight in a moulded architrave flanked by brick piers supporting a segmental-headed canopy, with a single window at first floor above.
-The gabled right bay is abutted by the canted bay, which contains single windows at each floor to both cheeks, with a small 1/1 sliding sash window to the attic.
+The gabled left bay contains two windows at ground and first floor and a single window to the attic, with fretted bargeboards.
+The central bay contains the entrance, which comprises timber panelled double-leaf doors accessed by stone steps and surmounted by a segmental-arched-headed fanlight in a moulded architrave, flanked by brick piers supporting a segmental-headed canopy.
+A single window at first floor sits above.
+The right bay is abutted by the canted bay, which contains single windows at each floor to each cheek, with a small 1/1 sash window to the attic.

-The main gates at the entrance are wrought iron, supported by square rubble piers with sandstone coping; pedestrian access lies to the left.
-An enclosed yard to the rear is accessed through timber gates supported by square brick pillars with sandstone coping.
+The house is set within mature gardens accessed from Crevenagh Road at the west through a pair of wrought-iron gates supported by square rubble piers with sandstone coping; pedestrian access is at the left.
+An enclosed yard to the rear is accessed through a pair of timber gates supported by square brick pillars with sandstone coping.

-The outbuildings feature asbestos tiled pitched roofs and brick walling with brick voussoirs to the openings.
-A single-storey outbuilding at the south, partially rebuilt and abutting the house, contains a vertically-sheeted door and window at the right, providing access to the rear hall.
-A two-storey stable-block at the east contains vertically-sheeted doors and timber casement windows at ground floor surmounted by louvred openings at first floor; the rear elevation is smooth rendered.
-A single-storey rubble cottage with thatched roof stands to the south-east, built recently as a folly.
+The outbuildings include a single-storey building at the south (abutting the house), which is partially rebuilt and contains a vertically-sheeted door and window at the right accessing the rear hall of the house; a two-storey stable-block at the east with vertically-sheeted doors and timber casement windows at ground floor surmounted by louvred openings at first floor (rear elevation smooth rendered); and a single-storey rubble cottage with a thatched roof to the south-east, built as a folly in recent times.
+The outbuildings have asbestos tiled pitched roofs and brick walling with openings featuring brick voussoirs.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.